 Just like the artichoke, asparagus has prebiotic properties.
 Luckily, it’s easy to eat: toss with a little olive oil and either grill it or roast it in a 400-degree oven for 15 minutes.

 This staple of smoothies and post-workout meals can help get your gut’s bacteria in a healthy state, thanks to its prebiotic properties.
 Just take care to not eat too many, since too much potassium in the body can cause heart issues.
 Next time you’re looking for a post-workout smoothie, try this Pina Colada Smoothie.

 This flavor enhancer favored by Italians has already got a pretty stellar immune-busting reputation and now, add bacteria builder to its health cred.
-Garlic may help battle off bad bacteria while allow the good to proliferate, according to research published in the June 2012 issue of Phytomedicine.
+Garlic may help battle off bad bacteria while allow the good to proliferate, according to research published in an issue of Phytomedicine.

 Have you tried this sweet root vegetable yet?
 If not, here’s a reason to seek it out: it is rich in inulin.
 Inulin is a type of fibrous prebiotic that is known to help encourage the production of healthy bacteria in your gut.
 The easiest way to eat it is to peel, cut and eat, but this Citrus-Ginger Salad recipe will showcase this root’s diversity.

 Kefir and Yogurt

 Fermented dairy products, such as yogurt and kefir, contain oligosaccharides, which are a type of carbohydrate that feeds beneficial bacteria.
 But how do oligosaccharides feed your gut bacteria?
 Our belly bugs help ferment theses carbs and produce short-chain fatty acids, lactate and gas.